grecosalvatore/nlpguard/README.md

 # If is False, the protected attributes identified for all the labels (e.g., "non-nurse" and "nurse" label) will be used to mitigate all the examples, independently of the original label
 mitigate_each_label_separately = False

+# Select the mitigation strategy to use
+mitigation_strategy = "words_removal"  # Mitigation strategy to use.
+It can be "words_removal" or "sentences_removal"

 # Run the moderator to mitigate the protected attributes identified by the identifier in the training dataset
 df_train_mitigated = mf.run_moderator(df_train,  # Training dataset to mitigate
                                       tokenizer,  # Model tokenizer